luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

 import pandas as pd
 ```

 Now I need to take a closer look at the webpage.
 Interacting with the various elements of the webpage requires a little knowledge about how a webpage is displayed, but I promise to only keep things on a need-to-know basis for this demonstration.
-Most webpages are constructed using html or xml.
-There is a lot more going on, of course, but for now we will focus on that.
-To get a better look at the webpage's underlying code, you can simply right-click on the webpage and select 'Inspect'.
+To get a better look at the webpage's underlying code, you can simply right-click anywhere on the webpage and select 'Inspect'.
 This will pull up a Developer Tools window that contains detailed information about what is happening under the hood.
 It may look a bit different depending on your OS and browser, but it should look something like this (I'm using Windows Chrome):

 ![developer_tools](/assets/images/blog_posts/web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup/developer_tools.png)